Yes, You Still Need To Look After Your Scalp — Even In A Protective Style

-My favorite feeling in the world is the delusion that wraps around you when you first take your hair out of its protective style.
+My favourite feeling in the world is the delusion that wraps around you when you first take your hair out of its protective style.

 After around two months, you might convince yourself that your hair has grown so swiftly, it will be Rapunzel-esque in length.
 Of course, the delusion quickly makes way for disappointment when it's likely your hair has maybe grown ⅛ of an inch in that entire time.